 Qualcomm is also working to design and standardize the new 5G NR unified air interface.

 Qualcomm was created on July 1, 1985, by seven former Linkabit employees led by Irwin Jacobs.
-It started as a contract18 research and development center largely for government and defense projects.
-Qualcomm merged with Omninet in 1988 and raised $3.5 million in funding in order to produce the Omnitracs satellite communications system for trucking companies.
+It started as a contract research and development center largely for government and defense projects.
+Later, Qualcomm merged with Omninet in 1988 and raised $3.5 million in funding to produce the Omnitracs satellite communications system for trucking companies.

-Qualcomm has acquired 32 companies, including 3 in the last 5 years.
+Qualcomm has acquired 32 companies since its launch, 3 of them in the last 5 years alone.
 One of these acquisitions came from private equity firms.
 It has also divested 5 assets.
 Qualcomm’s largest acquisition to date was in 2011 when it acquired Atheros Communications for $3.1B.
 It’s largest disclosed sale occurred in 2013 when it sold Omnitracs to Vista Equity Partners for $800M.
 Qualcomm has acquired companies in 8 different US states and 9 countries.
 The company’s most targeted sectors include software (38%) and semiconductors (22%).

 2015-2020: Qualcomm announced its intent to acquire NXP Semiconductors for $47 billion in October 2016.
 The deal was approved by U.S. antitrust regulators in April 2017 with some standard-essential patents excluded to get the deal approved by antitrust regulators.
 As the NXP acquisition was ongoing, Broadcom made a $103 billion offer to acquire Qualcomm, and Qualcomm rejected the offer.
 Broadcom attempted a hostile takeover, and raised its offer, eventually to $121 billion.
 The potential Broadcom acquisition was investigated by the U.S. Committee on Foreign Investment and blocked by an executive order from U.S. President Donald Trump, citing national security concerns.